FlipFlop17/AzRebit/README.md

 ## Overview

 This package adds a `/resubmit` HTTP endpoint to your Azure Functions application, allowing you to programmatically trigger resubmission of failed or pending function executions.
 Perfect for implementing retry logic, handling transient failures, or integrating with external monitoring and alerting systems.

+### Problem statement
+Azure Functions can fail.
+No mattter the retry mechanisms in place.
+We also might have sensitive apps and we want the ability to resubmit a failed request manually.

+We might run different dashboards, workbooks that are showing our apps run status.
+With this nuget package you can enrich your monitoring by integrating the ``/resubmit`` endpoint to be called directly from your dashboard.

+### Example use case
+--Drawio of azure diagram with logs

+>The inspiration for this package came from the 🔄 Resubmit  feature in Logic apps.

 ## Features